 The family went through a rigorous application process before being selected for Habitat for Humanity homeownership in November 2016.
 The family was required to put in 400 hours of sweat equity (which includes hours spent volunteering and in financial literacy) before moving into the home.
 They compiled more than 600 in total.

 The partnership between Habitat for Humanity Northern Virginia and GRID Mid-Atlantic ensured the family’s new home wouldn’t come with exorbitant electric bills.
 Clients that have systems installed by GRID Mid-Atlantic typically see their annual electric expenses get cut in half.
-Tesfaye’s family will see those savings immediately.
+Tesfaye’s family will see those savings right out of the gate.

 The partnership shows that GRID Alternatives’ and Habitat for Humanity’s bold but simple visions for the future are possible in tandem.
 Together, we can make a decent place to live and access to clean, renewable energy available to everyone.